 Import TEU volumes increased this week up 7.3% from last week.
 However, Los Angeles and Long Beach volumes are still down.
 The uncertainties of the strikes have been forcing shippers to lean more on importing to the East Coast and Gulf Ports and the holiday import boom is over for 2022.
 We have a couple sale-a-holics on the Port X Logistics Team (I may or may not be included in that category) and we .. oops..
 I mean “they” seem to think the stores are over inflated with excess fall and winter inventory.
 Be on the lookout for a HUGE early Black Friday starting this weekend.
 Super exciting!
 For them.. not me…

 · Oakland With the temporary vessel operation shut down on Monday at OICT, there is a backlog and even more containers in “Off-dock” status.
 The upcoming holiday with also further delay container availability

 · Charleston I have had incredible success with exporting out of Charleston as of late.
 I have seen very little rolled bookings and everything moving out seamlessly.
 The project to deepen Charleston’s harbor to 52 feet caps is expected to come to completion this month.
 An 11-year effort that will enable the port to handle the 20,000-TEU ships calling the US East Coast with growing imports from Southeast Asia and the Indian Subcontinent.
 The project, in which the entrance to the channel was also widened from 47 to 54 feet, will make Charleston one of the deepest harbors on the East Coast.

 Did you know?
-Port X will be featured on What The Truck tomorrow afternoon, November 17th, to talk about frustration-free expedited trucking service, Carrier 911 and what to do in air freight emergencies.
-Find us at: email@example.com or carrier911.com
+Port X Logistics will be featured on What The Truck tomorrow afternoon, November 17th, to talk about frustration-free expedited trucking service, Carrier 911 and what to do in air freight emergencies.
+Find us at: firstname.lastname@example.org or carrier911.com

 Contact the leadership team via email@example.com.